serverless/components/README.md

 ### Vanilla Javascript

-Serverless Components are written in vanilla javascript and seek to use the least amount of dependencies and fads, making the entire project as approachable as possible to all beginners and fatigued veterans.
+Serverless Components are written in vanilla javascript and seek to use the least amount of dependencies, making the entire project as approachable as possible to beginners (and fatigued veterans).

 <br/>